-- 1. Understand the basics of embedded systems and its types. - 2.
-Study the various types of memories, sensors and Input / Output devices. - 3.
+- 1. Explain the basics of embedded systems and classify its applications - 2.
+Compare various types of memories, sensors and Input / Output devices. - 3.
 Discuss the embedded firmware for various applications. - 4.
-Interpret the characteristics of Real time operating Systems.
+Interpret the characteristics of Real time operating Systems - 5.
+Illustrate the concepts of shared memory and task communications

-(A30478) SENSORS & TRANSDUCERS (OPEN ELECTIVE-IV)
+(A30478) SENSORS& TRANSDUCERS (OPEN ELECTIVE)